June 20, 2019

 Whatever the future holds, stock photography is certainly not going anywhere anytime soon.
-It has become an integral part of how we see the world, beyond the marketing and advertising lens that it’s often portrayed through.
-With the change in the social climate as the shift in generations gains speed, it’s clear to see that stock photography as a mirror of society has more influence than it may appear to at first glance.
+It has become an integral part of how we see the world, beyond the marketing and advertising lens through which it is often portrayed.
+With the change in the social climate and rise of new generations, it’s clear to see that stock photography as a mirror of society has more influence than it may appear to at first glance.

 Stock Photography you can Feel Good About

 These days, we see a growing desire for and response to clever, inclusive, and positive messaging.
 As in-your-face blatant advertising continues to die a slow death, it’s important for designers, marketers, art directors, photographers, and stock photography agencies to recognize and jump ahead of the curve.

 By selling or buying stock photography from agencies that offer quality content, while still compensating their content creators fairly, the average company or individual looking for a stock image for their next project can help kill off malicious marketing and annoying advertising.